zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

       application-layer protocol analyzers internally.
 Subsequent invocations of this event for the same connection receive non-overlapping in-order chunks of its TCP payload stream.
-It is however undefined what size each chunk has; while Bro passes the data on as soon as possible, specifics depend on network-level effects such as latency, acknowledgements, reordering, etc.
+It is however undefined what size each chunk has; while Zeek passes the data on as soon as possible, specifics depend on network-level effects such as latency, acknowledgements, reordering, etc.

 .. zeek:id:: tcp_rexmit

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, is_orig: :zeek:type:`bool`, seq: :zeek:type:`count`, len: :zeek:type:`count`, data_in_flight: :zeek:type:`count`, window: :zeek:type:`count`)

-   TODO.
+   Generated for each detected TCP segment retransmission.

+   :c: The connection the packet is part of.

+   :is_orig: True if the packet was sent by the connection's originator.

+   :seq: The segment's relative TCP sequence number.

+   :len: The length of the TCP segment, as specified in the packet header.

+   :data_in_flight: The number of bytes corresponding to the difference between
+                   the last sequence number and last acknowledgement number we've seen for a given endpoint.

+   :window: the TCP window size.

 .. zeek:id:: tcp_multiple_checksum_errors